moubarakmarc/YaniBot/backend/README.md

   Stop robot movement.

 - `POST /emergency`
-  Set or clear emergency mode.
+  Set or clear emergency and/or safety modes.

 ---